Skip to content

 We offer an online, interactive Provider Portal to help share the most up-to-date data available with contracted providers to assist them in the provider incentive program.
 Learn more about the Provider Portal.

 Partners For Kids Pharmacy team provides pharmacy services to achieve the best medication-related outcomes for all of our patients.
-Our pharmacists help you make sure that patients have access to the medications they need by providing on-site education and online resources on clinically-effective medications covered by the Medicaid Managed Care Plans.
+Our pharmacists help you make sure that patients have access to the medications they need by providing on-site education and online resources on clinically appropriate and cost-effective medications covered by the Medicaid Managed Care Plans.

-We offer free, quality improvement coaching.
-Our experts work directly with your office to provide on-site support and assist practices in achieving improved outcomes.
+We offer free, quality improvement coaching for behavioral health organizations.
+Our experts will work directly with you to develop customized QI projects, with a focus on helping you meet important HEDIS and quality measures.
 Practices select from a list of issues to make their focus.
 That list includes:

 • Healthy children (well care visits)